 7. Brewer’s Yeast

-- Brewer’s yeast contains B vitamins, chromium and protein.
+This popular supplement contains B vitamins, chromium and protein.
 It is used for cold, flu and other respiratory tract infections.
+In fish, brewer’s yeast stimulates immunity by positively influence the microbiome, which may also improve digestive function.
+(13a)

 8. Essential Oils for Flu